15 best luxury hotels in Iceland

 It’s a wintry landscape, featuring tumbling glacial waterfalls, ice-capped mountains and the delightful local puffin population.

-The fact that there’s just 28 rooms at this family-run property helps to create a feeling of intimacy.
+The fact that there’s just 28 rooms at this family-run property helps to create a feeling of intimacy, which I think is one of its greatest appeals.

-All of which are decorated in a sleek, minimalist style softened by hygge touches such as natural woods and tactile textiles.
+All the rooms are decorated in a sleek, minimalist style softened by hygge touches such as natural woods and tactile textiles.

 UMI Hotel also serves up Icelandic specialities in the restaurant.
-Follow with post-dinner drinks at the bar while gazing out at the starriest of night skies.
+I’d recommend following with post-dinner drinks at the bar while gazing out at the starriest of night skies.

 5. Edition Hotel Reykjavik